Generic selectors

 According to the study findings, the main sources of information on occupational hazards were personal experience and the industry administration.
 Inadequate information on safety practices results in poor practices.

-Access to information on safety measures is likely to minimize workplace injuries as posited by Anosike and Ayebade,[14] who carried similar study among workers in a cement factory in Nigeria.
+Access to information on safety measures is likely to minimize workplace injuries as posited by Anosike and Ayebade,[14] who carried out a similar study among workers in a cement factory in Nigeria.
 This study finding also supports the report of Jonathan et al.,[12] where personal effort and job training were the main sources of awareness of occupational hazards and safety.

 From the study findings, the most recognized hazards were strain from lifting, back pain, and injury, followed by chronic cough, difficulty breathing, skin irritation, hearing impairment, and cement burns.